 (a) Transmitter Unit:

-If weather is fairly reasonable then the attenuation is of the order of 0.1 dB/kHz at 80 kHz which increases 0.2 dB/km at 380 kHz.
+If the weather is fairly reasonable then the attenuation is of the order of 0.1 dB/kHz at 80 kHz which increases 0.2 dB/km at 380 kHz.
 If we‘ consider 250 km line then the output of the power amplifier is about 20 W. For a particular bandwidth, the amplifier should give maximum power.
-The interconnection between oscillator and amplifier is done through the control circuit.
-The block diagram representation of the transmitting unit is shown’ in Fig.3
+The interconnection between the oscillator and amplifier is done through the control circuit.

 (b) Receiver unit

 The signal is reduced to a safe value with the help of an attenuator.
 The undesired signals which are signals from subsequent sections or spurious signals are prevented by using a bandpass filter.
 The matching element matches the impedance of the transmission line and receiving section.
 The undesired signals are generated either by short circuits or radio interferences.
 The malfunctioning of this unit is avoided due to the noise signals by using the set value above 2 milliwatts which are above the noise level.
 If the carrier signals have a power level of 20 W and the receiver unit is set. at a higher level of 5 milliwatts then the operation is unaffected by spurious signals.
 For avoiding the overloading, the signals should be attenuated before applying g it to the amplifier detector.